ijeomalouisa/PALMORIA_GROUP_HR/README.md

    c).
 Total amount to be paid out per region and company wide.

   ### DATA WRANGLING/PREPARATION (POWER BI)
-In view of the preparation task concerning the above case scnario and pointers from Mr. Gamma, I used  the Power BI, to get the overall structure thus:
+In view of the preparation task concerning the above case scnario and pointers from Mr. Gamma, the analyst used the Power BI query to get the overall structure thus:
 * Analysis Dashboard (for Deep-Drive Metrics & Tables)
 * Visualization Dashboard (for Executive summary, High-level charts)